getlost01/gfg-potd/2024/01-2024(jan)/20 - Distribute candies in a binary tree.md

-## GFG Problem Of The Day

-### Today - 20 January 2024
-### Que - Distribute candies in a binary tree
+## 20. Distribute candies in a binary tree
 The problem can be found at the following link: [Question Link](https://www.geeksforgeeks.org/problems/distribute-candies-in-a-binary-tree/1)

 ![](https://badgen.net/badge/Level/Hard/red)

-### 🌟 Woohoo!
-Huge congrats, guys! 🎉
-> This repo hit a whopping `1Lakh` views in the last 6 months, averaging 600-900 views daily.
-> 🚀 Amazing achievement! 🥳

 ### My Approach